 Packing for a backpacking trip can be a nightmare if you’ve not done any trip of real length before.
 As a general rule when it comes to backpacking for beginners, most people pack way too much for their first independent travel adventure.
 You can read our guide on what to pack for our suggestions.
 There are also loads of videos on YouTube for this kind of thing which you may find helpful.

 As well as all the obvious essentials like clothes, most travellers also take some kind of guidebook on their trip.
-Lonely Planet’s shoestring guides tend to be the most popular but there are other options.
-It’s not compulsory though and we wrote about the pros and cons of taking a guidebook on a backpacking trip.
+Getting a good shoestring guide can be the best way to plan a backpacking trip, but they are not absolutely essential.